markmasl/app/README.md

 # Reader and Writer ecosystem

 ## Usage
-In order to setup required environment please run init.sh script with root privileges.
+In order to setup required environment please clone this repository and run init.sh script with root privileges.
 Debian based OS is supported.
-Script is tested in Ubuntu 18.04 environment.
+Script is tested in clean Ubuntu 18.04 environment.
+(It should be sufficient to have 2CPU & 4GB ram node)
 Once all dependencies are set and script successfully terminated, you should get:
 - reader and writer deployments in the app namespace together with mysql sts (master+slave)
 ```console